YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 # Literature/Market Review

-Although there are various existing analyses on this dataset like classifiers with word embeddings, there is no comparison on classifiers with word embeddings and also adaptation of PCA or ensemble with different word embeddings.
-We wanted to explore the impact of datasets constructed using different word vectorization methods (Countvectorizer, TF-IDF, Word2Vec and Word2vec with Principal Component Analysis) on multiple models (Logistic regression, SVM, Decision Tree, Random Forest, XGBoost, LSTM Glove, Glove, LSTM with Word2Vec etc.).
+Although there are various existing analyses on this dataset like classifiers with word embeddings, there is no comparison on classifiers with word embeddings and adaptation of PCA or ensemble with different word embeddings.
+We wanted to explore the impact of datasets constructed using different word vectorization methods (Countvectorizer, TF-IDF, Word2Vec and Word2vec with Principal Component Analysis, Glove) on multiple classifiers (Logistic regression, SVM, Decision Tree, Random Forest, XGBoost, LSTM).
 The results were compared based on different performance metrics such as Accuracy, Recall, Precision, F1 Score, Confusion Matrix, ROC Curve.

 # Methods